 Pouring and Drinking Vessels

 An investigation into the design and function of the ceramic pouring and drinking vessels.
 Gain handbuilding and wheel throwing skills through the creative exploration, design and construction of different types of functional and abstract forms.
 We'll explore different types of handles and the ergonomic issues facing utilitarian forms.
-Though focused on handbuilding, skills there will be some opportunity to combine thrown components.
+Though focused on handbuilding skills, there will be some opportunity to combine thrown components.

 - Purchase clay at first class by cash, check, or Venmo - $25 (checks payable to Crealdé School of Art; Venmo code is in Ceramics studio).